 Protein is the essential nutrient for helping your body grow and repair tissues, especially when it comes to building and maintaining muscle mass.
 When broken down, proteins are turned into amino acids, which are referred to as the building blocks of the body.
 There are two types of amino acids called essential and non-essential amino acids.
 The main difference is that your body can produce non-essential amino acids, but it must receive essential amino acids through your diet.

 You ensure a proper balance by incorporating foods that are high in protein, such as lean meats like poultry or fish, as well as different kinds of nuts and legumes.
 Some starchy foods and vegetables may also provide a small amount of protein.
-9Round Protein Bars (peanut butter chocolate chip) and protein powder are also great options for getting more protein throughout the day, especially after a tough workout at the studio.
+9Round protein bars and protein power are also great options for getting more protein throughout the day, especially after a tough workout at the studio.

 In the very confusing world of dieting, carbohydrates are often treated like the ultimate super villain, but they’re actually one of the most important parts of a healthy diet.
 Carbohydrates are broken down into glucose, which is the main source of energy for your entire body, and the most important resource for certain organs to function properly, such as your brain.

 It’s good to understand the two main types of carbohydrates, which are simple carbohydrates and complex carbohydrates.
 Simple carbohydrates are easier for your body to digest and convert into energy, and they can often be identified by the sensation of sweetness.
 Some examples of foods that provide simple carbohydrates are honey, sugar, syrup, milk, yogurt, and fruit.